tjense25/pep-seq-pipeline/biological_significance/dallon_analysis.markdown

 | 44            | 7                       |
 | total         | 174                     |

-I ran a [modified version of the code above](../biological_significance/permutationTest2.R) that incorperated this new data.
+I ran a [modified version of the same R script](../biological_significance/permutationTest2.R) I used before, incorperating this new data.

+The test reported an empirical **p-value of 0.0144**, which was again sufficient evidence to **reject the null hypothesis that the two populations have an equal likelihood of matching a motif**.

 ## Conclusions: